KoenM-bit/option-data-collector/README.md

 This uses `deploy/docker-compose.etl.yml`, which builds the image locally and runs `python -m app.etl.daily_etl` a single time.

+### Synology/Portainer: ETL-only options

+- One-off run (recommended to verify DB connectivity):
+  - In Portainer, Stacks → Add stack
+  - Paste `deploy/portainer-etl-once.yml`
+  - Provide env vars (DB_HOST, DB_USER, DB_PASS, DB_NAME, DB_PORT)
+  - Deploy → the container runs once and exits with status

+- Daily loop (24h schedule inside the container):
+  - Use `deploy/portainer-stack.yml`, keep only the `daily-etl` service (or deploy whole stack)
+  - Command `daily-etl` will run the loop; logs show each daily run

+Notes:
+- If your DB is on your LAN and Synology can’t reach it over the default bridge, consider enabling host networking in the Portainer stack by adding `network_mode: host` to the service.
+Ensure port 8080 is free when using host network.

 ## CI/CD and GHCR

 On every push to `main`, GitHub Actions will: